 Sundays: Acoustic Sundays at Soaring Wings Vineyard in Springfield

-And a few concert series that are necessarily weekly in the summer: Playing With Fire Concert Series (canceled in 2021); Music for the City (a new series, it may not become annual)
+And a few concert series that are necessarily weekly in the summer, like Playing With Fire Concert Series.

 Free summer movies

 One of the few regular series is the Monday Night Movie at Turner Park at Midtown Crossing.

 Occasionally, free movies will be screened at Tom Hanafan River’s Edge Park in Council Bluffs.
 In previous years, there have been free movies at Sumtur Amphitheater in Papillion and Omaha Public Library branches.